hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 ## Updates
 - switched to async web server using FastAPI and uvicorn for better scalability with CUDA GPU support
-- original version using Flask to server the model with CUDA GPU support
+- original version using Flask to serve the model with CUDA GPU support

 ## Deliverables
 - REST Interface to allow interaction with Phi-3 model